nus-cs2113-AY2425S1/ip/docs/README.md

 It is a desktop application optimized to use from a Command Line Interface (CLI). <br>
 Quinn helps to keep track of your to-dos, deadlines, and events. <br>
 With Quinn, you can easily add, list, mark, and delete tasks using simple commands. <br>
+This User Guide(UG) is also found at this link : [Quinn User Guide](https://kaboomzxc.github.io/ip/)

 ## Table of Contents
 1. [Quick Start](#quick-start)